gpouilloux/auction-system/README.md

 ### How to use

 - Python 2.7
-- Run the unit tests or the full scenario `python test.py`
+- Run the unit tests `coverage run -m unittest discover test` or the full scenario `python test.py`

 ### Specifications